MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-role-explorer.md

 ms.date: 08/01/2021
 ms.author: jswymer
 ms.service: dynamics-365-business-central
+ms.reviewer: jswymer
 ---

-# <a name="finding-pages-and-reports-with-the-role-explorer"></a>Finding pages and reports with the role explorer
+# Finding pages and reports with the role explorer

 You can get an overview of all the business features that are available for your role, and for other roles if you go a step further.
 This article refers to the feature overview as the *role explorer*.